-Russian sculptor and architect Gregory Orekhov was born in the USSR in 1976 and was lucky to be surrounded by artwork ever since his first birthday.
+Russian sculptor Gregory Orekhov was born in Moscow and was lucky to be surrounded by artwork ever since his first birthday.
 His father, Yuri Orekhov, was a well-known Russian sculptor.
 Awarded with a title of the «National artist of the Russian Federation», member of the academy Yuri Orekhov, devoted his entire life to art.
 He was Gregory’s first teacher who gave him the basics of the profession.
 From his early age Gregory often helped his father with his work and in the process learned the academic style in sculpture.
 As a student of the Studio by Russian Academy of Arts (RAA), where Yuri Orekhov was also teaching, Gregory Orekhov discovered the full cycle of sculpture creation: from soft to solid materials, such as bronze, stone, and concrete, which enabled him to work in different techniques.

 During his time at the art studio, Gregory had a chance to meet the greatest Russian artists whose craftsmanship left an indelible mark on his creative path.
 Together with his father, he created the monument of «The defenders of the White House in Moscow» (1992), Gregory’s first big work.
 In 1996-2001 both father and son worked on the reconstruction of the sculptural decoration of the Cathedral of Christ the Savior in Moscow; this project received an award from the government of Moscow for the highest quality of realization.